tekle23/cinemabook/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [HelloMarket license].
+The cinemabook project software licensed under the HelloMarket license.